Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Introduction

-In this paper, we consider the general case where the distortion constraint is a function of the processing time at the transmitter and the current age at the receiver.\footnote{In the conference version of this work in \cite{bastopcu_dist}, we considered the simpler case where the distortion constraint was a function of the processing time only.} This is motivated by the following observations: In certain applications, if the age at the receiver is high, the receiver may want to receive a high quality update to replace its current information with a more accurate information.
-In this case, the receiver will request an update with a distortion constraint that is inversely proportional to the current age.
-In other applications, if the age at the receiver is high, the receiver may want to receive a quick update to replace its current information with a fresh information.
-In this case, the receiver will request an update with a distortion constraint that is proportional to the current age.
-Therefore, we will consider the cases where the distortion constraint is 1) decreasing, and 2) increasing function of the current age.\footnote{We note that we could similarly formulate the problem by using \emph{time elapsed since the last requested update} instead of \emph{current age at the transmitter}.
-Specifically, we could use the constraint $c_i\geq \alpha s_i$ instead of the constraint $c_i \geq \alpha y_i$ in (\ref{problem4}) and the constraint $c_i\geq c-\alpha s_i$ instead of the constraint $c_i\geq c-\alpha y_i$ in (\ref{problem6}).
-We note that these two considerations are similar: If the receiver has not requested an update for a long time (large $s_i$), its current age will be high (large $y_i$).
-Due to space limitations and in order to avoid repetitive arguments, we only consider the case where the distortion constraint depends on the instantaneous age $y_i$ at the receiver at the time of requesting a new update.}
+In this work, we consider the general case where the distortion constraint is a function of the processing time at the transmitter and the current age at the receiver.\footnote{In the conference version of this work in \cite{Bastopcu19}, we considered the simpler case where the distortion constraint was a function of the processing time only, i.e., it was not a function of the current age.} Distortion function is always monotonically decreasing with the processing time.
+Regarding the dependence of the distortion constraint on the current age at the receiver, we consider three different scenarios: First, as in \cite{Bastopcu19}, distortion constraint is constant (independent of the current age), second, the distortion constraint is inversely proportional with the current age, and third, the distortion constraint is proportional with the current age.
+The second case is motivated by the following observation: If the age at the receiver is high, the receiver may want to receive a high quality update, i.e., an update with low distortion, to replace its current information with more accurate information.
+In this case a high age implies a low desired distortion, hence, age and distortion constraints are inversely proportional.
+The third case is motivated by the following observation: If the age at the receiver is high, the receiver may want to receive a quick update, i.e., an update with high distortion, to replace its current information with a fresh information.
+In this case, the receiver trades its obsolete but high quality update with a fresh but low quality update.
+This may be desirable in applications where the freshness of information matters more than the quality of the information.
+Therefore, in this work, we consider the cases where the distortion constraint is 1) a constant, 2) a decreasing, and 3) an increasing function of the current age.